 Welcome to the Spring Term in Year 6!

-All of our writing this term is based around our class book ‘The Explore’, by Katherine Rundell, and our Science: Evolution and Inheritance.
+All of our writing this term is based around our class book ‘The Explorer’, by Katherine Rundell, and our Science: Evolution and Inheritance.
 We will be writing non-chronological reports, balanced arguments, debates, journey stories, biographies and recounts.
 Across all aspects of our writing, we will be working on a range of grammatical features including the use of passive voice, the subjunctive form, parenthesis, relative clauses, expanded noun phrases and the power of three as well as the use of colons, semi-colons and hyphens.

 This first half of term, we will be focusing on decimals, multiplying and dividing by 10, 100 ad 100 and converting them to fractions.
 We will move on the converting fractions to percentages and calculating percentages of amounts.
 We will then move on to learning about algebra, substituting numbers for letters and solving simple one step ad two step problems.
 After half term, we will focus on measures (kilograms, litres, metres, time and money) before moving on to calculating perimeter, area and volume.
 Calculating ratios will take us up to the Easter holidays.